Definitions of Business Intelligence

 IBM researcher Hans Peter Luhn is credited with coining the term Business Intelligence in a 1958 article.
 He defines BI as "the ability to apprehend the interrelationships of presented facts in such a way as to guide action towards a desired goal."

-Building upon this idea, Howard Dresner in 1989 (later a Gartner Group analyst) proposed "Business Intelligence" as an umbrella term to describe "concepts and methods to improve business decision making by using fact-based support systems."
+Building upon this idea, Howard Dresner in 1989 (later a Gartner Group analyst) proposed "Business Intelligence" as an umbrella term to describe "concepts and methods to improve business decision making by using fact based support systems."

-Forrester further develops this idea with the following broad definition: "Business Intelligence is a set of methodologies, processes, architectures, and technologies that transform raw data into meaningful and useful information used to enable more effective strategic, tactical, and operational insights and decision-making."
+Forrester further develops this idea with the following broad definition: "Business Intelligence is a set of methodologies, processes, platforms, applications, architectures, and technologies that transform raw data into meaningful and useful information used to enable more effective strategic, tactical, and operational insights and decision-making."

 The BeyeNetwork published an article by Larry English where he emphasizes that "Business Intelligence requires information quality."
 English goes on to propose this definition of BI: "The ability of an enterprise to act effectively through the exploitation of its human and information resources."

-The Toolbox blog posed the question to LinkedIn users, and generated many interesting and insightful responses.
+The Toolbox blog posed the question to professional LinkedIn users, and generated many interesting and insightful responses.
 I think Bill Cabiró's response illustrates the potential of operational BI.
 He states BI is "Getting the right information to the right people at the right time."

 What is business intelligence software?

-Business intelligence software are the tools that make it possible to glean value from big data.
+Business intelligence software are the tools that make it possible to create value from big data.
 Some examples of business intelligence technologies include data warehouses, dashboards, ad hoc reporting, data discovery tools and cloud data services.